tanjeemh/paraolympic-lineup/README.md

 - Predictive modeling (adjusted plus-minus via ridge regression)
 - Prescriptive optimization (heuristic rotation planning and exact MILP optimization)

+If you are a coach looking to use our app, we made it super simple for you to use!
+Follow steps 1 and 2!

 ---

 ## Repository Structure